How many solar panels do I need?

 To calculate how many solar panels you need, the only piece of information you need to find is your annual electricity usage, which your energy supplier will usually share with you each year.

-Once you've found it, all you have to do is divide this number by 366 – the typical annual kilowatt-hour output of a standard 430-watt residential solar panel – and you’ll get an estimate of how many solar panels you need.
+Once you've found it, all you have to do is divide this number by 366 – the typical annual kilowatt-hour output of a standard 430-watt residential solar panel in the UK – and you’ll get an estimate of how many solar panels you need.

 Step 1: Find your annual consumption (kWh)